Risk Management

 Cybersecurity

-• Fraud
+- Fraud

-• Data loss
+- Data loss

-• Business interruption
+- Business interruption

-• Reputational damage
+- Reputational damage

-- Strengthening of network infrastructure;
+- Strengthening of the network infrastructure

-- Strengthening of protection systems;
+- Strengthening of protection systems

-- Constant updating of internal procedures;
+- Constant updating of internal procedures

-- Continuous training for all staff to strengthen the corporate culture on cybersecurity issues.
+- Continuous training for all staff to strengthen the corporate culture on cyber security issues.

 COMPLIANCE RISKS